Generalized non-local $R^2$-like inflation: Generalized -like inflation in analytic non-local gravity

-Later on it has become clear that by adding higher (infinite) derivative terms, an infinite derivative extension of Stelle gravity \cite{Krasnikov:1987yj,Koshelev:2020xby} can lead to a ghost-free theory around Minkowski\footnote{The action \eqref{AIDG} is found to have good UV complete properties such as super-renormalizability by power counting and unitarity \cite{Tomboulis:1997gg,Tomboulis:2015esa,Tomboulis:2015gfa,Modesto:2011kw,Biswas:2011ar,Koshelev:2016xqb,Biswas:2016egy,Koshelev:2017ebj,Calcagni:2014vxa}.
-Still several open questions exist about unitarity of the theory at the non-perturbative level, behavior of scattering amplitudes and the uniqueness of higher derivative operators. }
+Later on it has become clear that by adding higher (infinite) derivative terms, an infinite derivative extension of Stelle gravity \cite{Krasnikov:1987yj,Koshelev:2020xby} can lead to a ghost-free theory around Minkowski. {The action \eqref{AIDG} is found to have good UV complete properties such as super-renormalizability \cite{Tomboulis:1997gg,Tomboulis:2015esa,Tomboulis:2015gfa,Modesto:2011kw,Biswas:2011ar,Koshelev:2016xqb,Biswas:2016egy,Koshelev:2017ebj,Calcagni:2014vxa}, and in some cases with more local higher curvature terms finite quantum gravity has also been known to be achieved by removing the finite loop divergences using the methods of power counting and $\beta$-function computations \cite{Modesto:2014lga,Koshelev:2017ebj,Koshelev:2016xqb,Briscese:2013lna,Modesto:2015foa,Modesto:2015lna,Calcagni:2014vxa}.
+However, still several open questions exist about unitarity of the theory at the non-perturbative level, behavior of scattering amplitudes and the uniqueness of higher derivative operators.
+To be more precise, the scattering amplitudes and the non-perturbative unitarity have been addressed in only a sub-class of non-local theories without the Weyl tensor terms \cite{Dona:2015tra,Modesto:2021soh,Calcagni:2018gke,Calcagni:2018lyd}.
+Therefore, we stress that the study of super-renormalizability or finiteness and also the non-perturbative unitarity of our generalized action \eqref{NAID} is a subject of future investigation.
+In our generalized non-local gravity \eqref{NAID} we have higher curvature non-local terms which are added for necessity to achieve a ghost-free behaviour in the quasi-dS limit.
+This is in the view of cosmological applicability through $R^2$-like inflation as a guiding principle for achieving a consistent non-local (quantum) gravity.}

 with the form-factors (see \cite{Biswas:2016egy,Koshelev:2016xqb} for more details)

 where $\gamma_S\LF \square_s \RF,\,\gamma_T\LF \square_s\RF$ are entire functions, quite arbitrary in principle.
 The fact that these functions are entire and come in the exponent guarantees that extra degrees of freedom do not emerge.
 Note that finite number of derivatives will not kill ghosts in the spectrum, we need infinite number of derivatives!
 From the point of view of convergence of loop integrals, one want that form-factors $\Fc$ at least do not decay for large momenta (meaning that the propagator behaves at least like in Stelle gravity).